MEET THE WYOMING WOMEN'S BUSINESS CENTER TEAM

 Business Education Director

-CHRISTINE LANGLEY (she/her)
+CHRISTINE LANGLEY

 (307) 760-0704

-Microloan Director & Technical Assistance Business Counselor
+Microloan Director & Technical

-ALEXANDRIA SMITH (she/her)
+ALEXANDRIA SMITH

 As the Microloan Director, Alex Smith provides development, implantation, and oversight for the microloan program in direct support of small business owners.
 Alex’s years of experience in the financial industry in both banking and non-profits have been invaluable in building her understanding of the lending needs of small businesses.
 This understanding allows her to tailor lending options that are as unique as the businesses and owners themselves.
 In addition, Alex has experience in small business management and entrepreneurship herself.
 She understands the unique challenges and opportunities of small businesses, especially female-owned small businesses.
 She truly believes empowered female business owners are the key to a healthy and prosperous Wyoming economy.